 Setting up million network for commercial success is a rewarding but extremely difficult task, which is why we created this guide.

 An ad network refers to a technology that links advertisers with publishers (media owners of websites, blogs, applications, etc.) who wish to monetize their inventory through advertisement.
 An ad network’s primary job is to aggregate ad inventory from publishers and link it with demand.
 The term ad exchange, meanwhile, is often used interchangeably, their principles of work in many cases overlap, at the same time, these two technologies have some minor differences.
-In this article, meanwhile, will uncover the mechanism that will be equally relevant for an ad exchange and ad network alike.

 If you are interested in the super-affordable and easy-to-use ad exchange solution, explore SmartHub Basic.

-We cannot exhaustively discuss the topic and operations of ad networks without referring to programmatic advertising.
+We cannot exhaustively discuss the topic and operations of online ad networks without referring to programmatic advertising.
 Programmatic is an automated process of procuring online advertising spaces through specific third-party technology – an ad network, DSP, SSP.
 The company deploys a robust algorithm that automatically links the ad content to ad servers, and uses the RTB (real-time bidding) algorithm.

 Many businesses are considering using a white label programmatic solution to streamline their advertising efforts

+How does an ad network work?
 The ad network first compiles available ad spaces from publishers and media platforms and offers these spaces to interested buyers (typically in RTB auction).
 DSP (demand-side platform) bid on impressions in the RTB auction.
 When the highest bidder is defined, the ad content is immediately transmitted to the publisher’s SSP (supply-side platforms) through an ad server.
 The ad server calls for ad.
 Next, the ad is transferred from the ad server to the publisher’s site or application.

-It is important to note that the RTB auction process or the process of buying and selling ad spaces as described above is quickly done using automated technology.
+If you want to build your own publisher ad server, it is important to note that the RTB auction process or the process of buying and selling ad spaces as described above is quickly done using automated technology.

+How to build a programmatic ad server?
 The ad network technology automates the buying and selling of ads, relieving publishers and advertisers of the need to:

 • Identify relevant media platforms for each ad.